Iritscen/Small-scripts/Bash/README.md

 ### [Get Data Totals](get_data_totals.sh)
 <!--'--file' followed by the path to the input file that the script should operate upon, OR
-'--dir' followed by the directory to get the size of.--> Takes an input file of a specified format (see script's comments) containing a list of directories to get the sizes of, grouped by category and volume, and displays the results.
+'--dir' followed by the directory to get the size of.--> Takes an input file of a specified format (see script's comments) containing a list of directories to get the sizes of, grouped by category and volume, and displays the results. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/get_data_totals.png)

 ### [Get Finder Sizes](get_finder_sizes.sh)
 <!--The directory to get the size of.-->
 An 'osascript' wrapper that allows you to ask Finder from the command line what is the size of a folder.
-Both logical and physical sizes will be printed.
+Both logical and physical sizes will be printed. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/get_finder_sizes.png)

 ### [Get Fork Sizes](get_fork_sizes.sh)
 <!--Path to directory to get the fork sizes for.
 (optional) '--list-files' will cause each file's fork sizes to be printed to screen.--> Searching recursively in the supplied directory, checks each file for a resource fork, and totals the sizes of the data and resource forks separately.
-After printing the fork sizes to screen, the script also predicts what Finder will claim is the size of the folder, accounting for a bug as of macOS 10.14 pertaining to multi-fork files under APFS.
+After printing the fork sizes to screen, the script also predicts what Finder will claim is the size of the folder, accounting for a bug as of macOS 10.14 pertaining to multi-fork files under APFS. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/get_fork_sizes.png)

 ### [Get Hardlink Sizes](get_hardlink_sizes.sh)
 <!--(After "--vol" or "--dir") The directory or volume to recursively search for multi-linked files.
 (optional) "--list-files" will list all found files instead of just giving the totals.
-(optional) "--bigger-than nUNITS" will only show files larger than 'n' "UNITS" of size.--> Finds all hardlinked (multi-linked) files on a volume or in a specified directory and prints out how much space the files take up and how much space is saved through the use of hardlinks.
+(optional) "--bigger-than nUNITS" will only show files larger than 'n' "UNITS" of size.--> Finds all hardlinked (multi-linked) files on a volume or in a specified directory and prints out how much space the files take up and how much space is saved through the use of hardlinks. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/get_hardlink_sizes.jpg)

 ### [Get Info](get_info.sh)
 <!--The directory to get info on.-->
-Simulates the Get Info window on the command line by listing the size and item count of a directory.
+Simulates the Get Info window on the command line by listing the size and item count of a directory. [(preview image)](https://github.com/Iritscen/small-scripts/blob/master/Bash/previews/get_info.png)

 ### [Rename Emails with Dates](rename_emails_with_dates.sh)
 <!--The directory of emails.